lsst/idf_deploy/NEW_ENVIRONMENT.md

 Merge this PR.

-## Additional tfvars files
+## Add additional resources

-Do the same for the GKE file (in this case, I would start with [the dev GKE file](./environment/deployments/science-platform/dev-gke.tfvars), and copy it to [the demo GKE file](./environment/deployments/science-platform/demo-gke.tfvars).
+Do the same for the additional resources you plan to deploy.
+For a minimal Science Platform, start with [the dev GKE file](./environment/deployments/science-platform/dev-gke.tfvars), and copy it to [the demo GKE file](./environment/deployments/science-platform/demo-gke.tfvars).
 This one is simper: all you need to do is replace the environment name and reset the serial, assuming your base and target environment have similar sets of resource requirements.

+Repeat the process with [cloudSQL resources](./environment/deployments/science-platform/demo-gke.tfvars), where you will also need to update `project_id`.

+If you want other resources (or you are adding something besides a science platform instance, which has different requirements), edit those files in an analogous manner.

 Again, create a PR, examine the Terraform output, and when happy, merge the PR.